 A lot of different things inspire me but mostly work by graphic artists other photographers and film directors.

-What’s on your gear list? (cameras, lenses, editing software etc)
+What’s on your gear list? (cameras, lenses, editing software, etc.)

 It really depends on the job.
 Even when I do free work I never use the same camera etc. Most of the time it’s between a SLR and a Medium format digital camera.
 Sometimes I use film but only in my point and shoot cameras, like Yashica t5.
 I edit my pictures with Lightroom and Photoshop.

-Is there any piece of equipment or tool in your camera bag (besides your camera!!) that you just can’t live without?
+Is there any piece of equipment or tool in your camera bag (besides your camera) that you just can’t live without?

 I always have a silver shiny board with me.
 It works everywhere and with every light or camera to bring in an extra kick if needed.

-Within your photography do you prefer to work with natural light, artificial light, or both? (also with artificial lighting, what is your favourite/personal preference?)
+Within your photography do you prefer to work with natural light, artificial light, or both? (also, with artificial lighting, what is your favourite/personal preference?)

 I like both.
 It always is a question of what suits the topic more.
 When I work with artificial light I trust in Elinchrom a swiss brand.

-Whats the craziest thing you’ve ever done to get the shot?
+What’s the craziest thing you’ve ever done to get the shot?

-Bonsoir | the wall
+Bonsoir | The Wall

-Bonsoir The Wall just looked like it would have been mind blowing to be in attendance!
 How did the idea for The Wall conceptualize, solidify, then come to life?

 It was clear for me and the club management that we had to do something different for the 5 year anniversary.
 The Wall was perfect to show all everyone what we’ve done so far and also to bring the idea closer to the artists that I will shoot in future.
 The concept leaves me the freedom to add more portraits and having a “living” Hall of Fame.